-Resource you explored Person name and job title In your own words, describe the work they do Which of their traits match your skills and interests?
-What do you want to learn more about?
+Resource you Person name and In your own Which of their What do you explored job title words, describe the work they do traits match your skills and want to learn more about? interests?

 Glossary

 Ancestry tests - a type of direct-to-consumer genetic test that examines common DNA variations in groups of individuals to find similarities and predict their most likely global ethnic origins.